Two-Step Decoding of Binary $2\times2$ Sum-Rank-Metric Codes: Main Result and its Proof

 where we used~\eqref{eq:weights}.
 Since $i_2\ge 0$, it follows that

 To turn this into a bound in terms of $d_1$, we recall the upper bound $d_{\mathrm{sr}}\le 2d_1$ from~\eqref{eq:lower-upper}.
 This implies

 Combining this with~\eqref{eq:2tplusr-bound} yields

-\textbf{Step~5: Unique decoding of $C_1$ with erasures.} We now apply the error--erasure decoder for $C_1$ to the first component (the coefficients of $x$ in $\mathbf{y}'(x)$), with erasure set $J$ and unknown errors counted by $t$.
-By Lemma~\ref{lem:erasure}, the condition $2t+r<d_1$ in~\eqref{eq:2tplusr<d1} guarantees that there is a unique codeword $\mathbf{a}_1\in C_1$ whose restriction to $\overline{J}$ is within Hamming distance $t$ of $(\mathbf{y}'(x))_1$; the error/erasure decoder returns this unique nearest neighbor.
+Step~5: Unique decoding of $C_1$ with erasures.
+We now apply the error-erasure decoder for $C_1$ to the first component (the coefficients of $x$ in $\mathbf{y}'(x)$), with erasure set $J$ and unknown errors counted by $t$.
+By Lemma~\ref{lem:erasure}, the condition $2t+r<d_1$ in~\eqref{eq:2tplusr<d1} guarantees that there is a unique codeword $\mathbf{a}_1\in C_1$ whose restriction to $\overline{J}$ is within Hamming distance $t$ of $(\mathbf{y}'(x))_1$; the error-erasure decoder returns this unique nearest neighbor.
 Thus Step~3 of the algorithm succeeds and recovers $\mathbf{a}_1$ uniquely.

-\textbf{Step~6: Uniqueness and decoding radius.} The argument above shows that whenever $\wtsr(\mathbf{e})\le \lfloor (d_{\mathrm{sr}}-1)/2\rfloor$, Steps~1 and~3 recover the original pair $(\mathbf{a}_1,\mathbf{a}_2)$ and therefore the original codeword $\mathbf{c}(x)$ uniquely.
+Step~6: Uniqueness and decoding radius.
+The argument above shows that whenever $\wtsr(\mathbf{e})\le \lfloor (d_{\mathrm{sr}}-1)/2\rfloor$, Steps~1 and~3 recover the original pair $(\mathbf{a}_1,\mathbf{a}_2)$ and therefore the original codeword $\mathbf{c}(x)$ uniquely.
 Hence the two-step algorithm is a valid unique decoder for $\SR(C_1,C_2)$ up to radius $\lfloor (d_{\mathrm{sr}}-1)/2\rfloor$ in the sum-rank metric. \end{proof}